assembler-institute/sass-clone-instagram/README.md

   background-color: $mainOrange;
   color: $mainBlue;
 ```
-### .In which cases would we use SCSS?
+### In which cases would we use SCSS?
 And in which cases would we use SASS?
 - SASS is used when we need an original syntax, code syntax is not required
 for SCSS.
 - SASS follows strict indentation, SCSS has no strict indentation.